Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 2D spaces are also called **surfaces**.

 Finally, I have to mention the way we address spaces in topology.
 Because topology treats spaces that can be morphed into one another as equivalent-- as we'll properly define later on--, it is common to call the whole class of these equivalent spaces of type X as "**the** space X".
 For example, by "the circle" a topologist really means any circle at all, independent of center or radius.
-It doesn't even have to be a circle, as long as it is a closed loop.
+It doesn't even have to be a circle-- it can have straight angles like a square or a triangle, or any other crazy curve, as long as it is a closed loop.
 Similarly for "the" torus-- which *is* a donut for a topologist-- and any other space.
 We might as well say that a specific circle "realizes" "the" circle, although it is also common to say that a certain realization *is* the space.
+We'll formalize this idea later on with the notion of **homeomorphisms**.

 Now, let's get to some concrete examples: